-• The integrated transfer function shows a spread between Firms of at most ±5 units in recent production (see Fig. 11).
+• The integrated transfer function is stable in recent production (see Fig. 11).

 Fig. 11: Integrated transfer function of the measured collared coils, separated per Firm (each dot is average of 5 consecutive magnets of the same Firm).

 • In the cold masses data the spread of the integrated transfer function between Firms is reduced by 20% (see Fig. 12).